 Your doctor at South Valley Neurology also works with you to develop a treatment plan that best fits your needs and lifestyle, helping you function better in your daily life with ADHD.
 Your doctor educated you or your child on techniques to manage everyday challenges caused by ADHD/ADD symptoms.

-If you or your child have a hard time paying attention, feel hyperactive, or experience any other symptoms of ADHD, call South Valley Neurology, or book an appointment online.
+If you or your child have a hard time paying attention, feel hyperactive, or experience any other symptoms of ADHD, call South Valley Neurology to book an appointment today.